realm-ai-project/RL-Subsystem/wandb_mlagents_wrapper/README.md

 - Resuming a run on wandb does not work (yet)
 - If we intend to use mlagents default parameters, it is okay to pass in a config file that solely contains wandb config (as shown above)
 - If "wandb" is not defined in the config file, wandb will not be used, and functionality will then be identical to mlagents!
+- When resuming runs, multiple tensorboard files may be present.
+Currently, this wrapper arbitrarily uses one of them to report the final reward to WandB